Undergraduates, masters students, PhD candidates, as well as junior professionals with a legal background and interest in digital law.

 Topics that will be covered include cybersecurity, artificial intelligence, big data, digital privacy and online surveillance, free speech, consumer protection, legal issues of social media, Internet and telecom infrastructure, data protection, intellectual property, antitrust, and much more...

-In the previous years (2014, 2015, 2016, 2017, 2018 and 2019), the Digital Law Summer School (formerly Internet Law Summer School) gathered a group of highly talented participants from very diverse backgrounds and countries, including Argentina, Brazil, Canada, China, Egypt, Estonia, Finland, France, Georgia, Germany, India, Israel, Italy, Jordan, Lithuania, Moldova, Nigeria, Oman, Pakistan, Peru, Romania, Russia, Saudi Arabia, Spain, Thailand, the Netherlands, the UK, the US and Ukraine.
+In the previous years (2014-2022), the Digital Law Summer School (formerly Internet Law Summer School) gathered a group of highly talented participants from very diverse backgrounds and countries, including Argentina, Austria, Brazil, Chile, China, Egypt, Estonia, France, Georgia, Germany, India, Indonesia, Israel, Italy, Jordan, Lithuania, Moldova, Pakistan, Romania, Russia, Saudi Arabia, Somalia, the Netherlands, the UK, the US and Ukraine.

 The summer school includes an exciting programme and affords the fantastic opportunity to build a global network of new friends as well as of Digital law and policy experts.